magneticio/vamp.io/content/documentation/installation/container_drivers.md

 5. (Re)start Vamp by restarting the Java process by hand.

-> **Note:** as of release 0.7.9, Vamp's Docker driver only supports Docker 1.7+.
-Please see [Github issue](https://github.com/docker/docker/issues/14365) in Docker's repo on why this is necessary.
+> **Note:** as of release 0.8.0 we tested against Docker 1.9.x and Docker Machine 0.5.x.
+(As of release 0.7.9, Vamp's Docker driver only supports Docker 1.7+.
+Please see [Github issue](https://github.com/docker/docker/issues/14365) in Docker's repo on why this is necessary.)

 ## Mesosphere Marathon

 Vamp can use the full power of Marathon running on either a DCOS cluster or custom Mesos cluster.
-You can use Vamp's DLS but also pass native Marathon options by [using a dialect in a blueprint.](/documentation/using-vamp/blueprints/dialects)
+You can use Vamp's DSL but also pass native Marathon options by [using a dialect in a blueprint.](/documentation/using-vamp/blueprints/dialects)

 1. Set up a DCOS cluster using Mesosphere's [assisted install](https://mesosphere.com/product/) on AWS.